-The water extract of Inonotus obliquus reduced the infective properties of the virus by 100 folds and exhibited its virucidal properties within 10 minutes of administration.
+In a research study, the water extract of Inonotus obliquus reduced the infective properties of the virus by 100 folds and exhibited its virucidal properties within 10 minutes of administration.
 The Chaga medicinal mushrooms are also effective against lewis lung carcinoma cells which also tend to cause cancer with time.

-The good news is that unlike using radiation therapy or chemotherapy, Chaga mushroom products are known for not harming healthy cells.
+The good news is that unlike radiation therapy or chemotherapy, Chaga mushroom products are known for not harming healthy cells.

 2. Breast Tumor